What is "Health Services?"

 Can anyone use Health Services?

 The services are available free to all full-time students (residents or commuters).
 Your confidential Health Record form must be on file in the Health Services Office before you can be treated.
-This form is to be completed by you and your physician and contains your past medical history, current medical problems, your immunization record, and such essential information as allergies to medications, etc. All information presented is, again, confidential and available only to members of Health Services staff.
+This form is to be completed by you and your physician and contains your past medical history, current medical problems, your immunization record, and such essential information as medication lists and allergies to medications.
+All information presented is confidential and available only to members of the Health Services staff.

 What other services are available from Health Services?

-- We can arrange for the transfer of your medical records to another school.
+- We can arrange for the transfer of your medical records/immunization records to another school.

 - Referrals can be made to the Stonehill College Counseling Services.